Albert-Setiawan/Capstone-Project-Machine-Learning/README.md

 <br/>

-## Berikut adalah Nama Tim dari Machine Learning dan LinkedIn
+## Machine Learning Path Member and Our Linkedlin
 |     |     |
 | --- | --- |
 | Nama | Linked In |